Gathitu/VR_Chemical_Lab/README.md

 # VR Chemical Lab

-This is a showcase of an aplication that simulates physical Chenical lab experiences in VR.
+This is a showcase of an application that simulates physical Chemical lab experiences in VR.

 Work involved:
 - 3D Modelling and Texturing